Kreg 720 Pro

 - Clamping clarity for knowing the face and back of the frames

-To keep things clear I like to number the joints using a wood crayon or construction pencil.
-Not only do I know where the joints are during boring, but later during assembly.
+I like to number the joints using a wood crayon or construction pencil to keep things clear.
+Not only do I know where the joints are during dull, but later during assembly.

 Clamping the Work Pieces

-First, this type of joinery creates a moderate amount of force on the wood pieces.
+First, this type of joinery creates a moderate force on the wood pieces.

-As you can guess, a standard trigger clamp is NOT a recommended alternative to a more powerful face clamp.
-With that, if you’re not sure on options for a woodworking clamp check out our cabinet clamp guide.
+As you can guess, a standard trigger clamp is NOT a recommended alternative to a more robust face clamp.
+With that, check out our cabinet clamp guide if you need help with options for a woodworking clamp.

 Setting Drill Depth & Drilling

-Which is why I like to try out a test scrap first, verify depth is correct and then proceed with drilling the projects holes.
+This is why I like to try out a test scrap first, verify depth is correct, and then proceed with drilling the project’s holes.